On the strongly regular locus of the inertia stack of $\mathrm{Bun}_G$: Characteristic classes

-As mentioned in Lemma \ref{Gbt structure}, $\Gbt$ is a successive extension of $\Gbu$ by Banach-Colmez spaces.
-In order to understand the relation between characteristic classes on $[S/\Gbu]$ and characteristic classes on $[S/\Gbt]$, it will be useful to understand how endomorphisms of Banach-Colmez spaces act on the cohomology of these spaces.
+As mentioned in Lemma \ref{Gbt structure}, $\Gbt$ is a successive extension of $\Gbu$ by Banach--Colmez spaces.
+In order to understand the relation between characteristic classes on $[S/\Gbu]$ and characteristic classes on $[S/\Gbt]$, it will be useful to understand how endomorphisms of Banach--Colmez spaces act on the cohomology of these spaces.

 \begin{lem} Let

 be an exact sequence of group diamonds that are locally spatial and separated and cohomologically smooth over $S$.
 Assume the morphisms are locally compactifiable of finite $\mathrm{dim.trg.}$